 The bonds authorized by SJR 143 will compete with other projects for a limited pool of investor funds, thereby driving up interest costs.
 The national debt is already one trillion dollars with annual interest of \$100 billion.
 Can we really allow these astronomical costs to go still higher?

 SJR 143 WILL DESTROY NEIGHBORHOODS

-If SJR 143 passes, many neighborhoods will have their Advisory Committee: GLADYS E. EDWARDS, Property Owners Procharacter radically altered or completely destroyed by the tection Association; WILLIAM FOSBRE, Thurston County Chapter, unfettered expansion of unnecessary or guestionable projects.
-Overtaxed.
+If SJR 143 passes, many neighborhoods will have their character radically altered or completely destroyed by the unfettered expansion of unnecessary or questionable projects.